Omar-Alaa-Elzanaty/askfm/README.md

 # askfm
 first oop project with c++.

-I try use some of i learned of oop basicly the program depend on id to can answer, you should show the questions that was sent to you as it will not appear automatically.
+I try use some of topics of oop.

+basicly the program depend on id to can answer, you should show the questions that was sent to you as it will not appear automatically.

 ## some of things i will pleasure if you do: